Shohei Ohtani: MLB statistical achievements

+Player profile

 Pitching

 Ohtani is a 193 cm, 210 lbs right-handed starting pitcher.
 With an overhand delivery, he throws a four-seam fastball averaging 97 mph topping out at 102.5 mph (165 km/h), an 86–93 mph forkball/split-finger fastball with late diving action, an occasional curveball, and a solid slider at 85–91 mph.
 He posted a walks per nine innings rate of 3.3 across his NPB career.
-Ohtani has been compared to Justin Verlander by some MLB scouts with his ability and affinity to throwing harder in high-leverage spots and later in games.
-Whereas most pitchers throw only a little harder in big spots than they do in normal ones and most pitchers lose speed as the game goes on, Ohtani, like Verlander, are both able to reserve power and staying power in order to conserve energy without throwing max effort on every offering.
+Ohtani has been compared to Justin Verlander by some MLB scouts because of his ability and affinity for throwing harder in high-leverage spots, as well as later in games.
+Whereas most pitchers throw only a little harder in big spots than they do in normal ones and most pitchers lose speed as the game goes on, Ohtani, like Verlander, is able to reserve power and staying power in order to conserve energy without throwing max effort on every offering.